 Professor Linda Newson

-Linda Newson obtained her BA and PhD from the Department of Geography at UCL.
-Since then she has been a Lecturer, Reader and Professor at King’s College London.
-She has taught briefly in Geography Departments at the University of California, Berkeley, and the University of Cambridge, and has twice held a Fellowship at the Newberry Library, Chicago.
+Professor Linda Newson obtained her BA and PhD from the Department of Geography at University College London.
+She was a Lecturer, Reader and Professor at King’s.
+She briefly taught in the Geography departments at the University of California, Berkeley, and the University of Cambridge, and has twice held a Fellowship at the Newberry Library, Chicago.

-She is the author of six monographs and has published extensively in both English and Spanish.
-In 1992 she received the Carl O. Sauer Award for Distinguished Scholarship from the Conference of Latin Americanist Geographers, USA, and in 1993 the Back Award from the Royal Geographical Society for her contributions to the historical geography of Latin America.
+She is the author of seven monographs and has published extensively in both English and Spanish.
+In 1992, she received the Carl O. Sauer Award for Distinguished Scholarship from the Conference of Latin Americanist Geographers, USA, and in 1993, the Back Award from the Royal Geographical Society for her contributions to the historical geography of Latin America.

 - Demographic change in Latin America and the Philippines during the Spanish colonial period